China's Wuhan ends its coronavirus lockdown but elsewhere one begins

 But even as Wuhan came back to life, new imported cases in the far northern province of Heilongjiang surged to a daily high of 25, fuelled by an influx of infected travellers crossing the border from Russia.

-On Wednesday, Suifenhe city announced restrictions on the movement of citizens similar to the ones Wuhan has endured.
+On Wednesday, Suifenhe city announced restrictions on the movement of citizens similar to the measures Wuhan has endured.

 People must stay in their residential compounds and only one person per family can leave once every three days to buy necessities, and must return on the same day, state-run CCTV reported.